kachroolab/kachroolab/joining_the_lab.md

 Prospective postdocs should contact Aashiq Kachroo by email (aashiqh.kachroo@concordia.ca).
 Send a current CV and a brief summary of research interests.

 **Graduate students.**
 Kachroo lab will be looking for talented graduate students soon.
-Follow this website for upcoming avaiable positions.
+Follow this website for upcoming available positions.

 **Undergraduates.**
 Undergraduates are welcome.
 Contact Aashiq Kachroo and inquire about current opportunities.